Ghulam Mustafa Khan (statistician)

 Ghulam Mustafa Khan was a Pakistani cricket administrator and statistician who was Wisden's Pakistan correspondent from 1959 to 1983.
-He was also a contributor in The Cricketer magazine.
+He was also a contributor to The Cricketer magazine.

 Born on 17 January 1932 in Multan, Pakistan, he was a graduate of the University of Karachi.

+Khan also served as Secretary of the Pakistan Cricket Board in the mid-1990s.
+He died in Lahore in January 2016 following a brief illness.